Conveuropean logo

 Hamburg Germany

-During this long weekend we visited Hamburg for the first time and we got a very good impression about this German maritime city that once was member of the medieval Hanseatic League.
-We didn't know but during those days the city was celebrating the "Port Birthday" and there a lot food stalls, bands playing and nice ships visiting the port.
-Berlin is still my favorite German city but this comes second very close.
+During this long weekend we visited Hamburg for the first time and we got a very good impression about this German maritime city that once was a member of the medieval Hanseatic League.
+We didn't know, but during those days the city was celebrating the "Port Birthday," and there were a lot of food stalls, bands playing, and nice ships visiting the port.
+Berlin is still my favorite German city, but this comes second, very close.

 Place Kleber in Strasbourg